lukso-network/docs/docs/standards/tokens/LSP8-Identifiable-Digital-Asset.md

 ### `force` mint and transfer

-:::success
+:::success Recommendation

-It is advised to set the `force` boolean to `false` when transferring or minting tokens to avoid sending them to the wrong address.
+It is advised to set the `force` boolean to `false` by default when transferring or minting tokens to prevent sending them to the wrong address.
 For instance, if the wrong address was pasted by mistake by the user in the input field of a dApp.

 :::